As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 Stop chasing clients and projects.
 Instead, become a consultancy owner or leader confident in your abilities and skills and attract well-paying clients who genuinely value your work.

 Your time is too precious to be wasted on serving underpaying customers and chasing projects that don’t fit your skills.

 Once people understand your expertise and know why they should trust you, they’ll be drawn to you and your consultancy like a magnet.

 Doing business and making money don’t need to be exhausting.
 They can result from being highly focused and saying no to all the things that don’t serve your goals.

-More is often less, and avoiding time-wasters is the best strategy to have more time for truly important things in life.
+More is often less, and avoiding time-wasters is the best strategy to have more time for essential things in life.

 Be patient in the process.
 It took me a few years.
 You don’t always need to be ten steps ahead of anyone else.
 Take time to pause and breathe.
-Sometimes, short breaks can lead to the biggest breakthroughs anyway.
+Sometimes, short breaks can lead to the most significant breakthroughs anyway.

 You attract what you are, not what you want.